xmake-io/xmake-docs/package/remote_package.md

 ## Package Management Command

 The package management command `$ xmake require` can be used to manually display the download, install, uninstall, retrieve, and view package information.

+### xrepo command

+`xmake require` is only used for the current project.
+We also provide a more convenient independent `xrepo` package manager command to install, uninstall, find and manage packages globally.

+For detailed documentation, see: [Getting Started with Xrepo Commands](https://xrepo.xmake.io/#/getting_started)

 ### Install the specified package